-Referenced in the first blog, the concept of profitability per square foot is a common performance metric for the retail industry.
+The concept of profitability per square foot is a common performance metric for the retail industry.
 As branches adopt more of a retail store approach, this profitability metric is certainly one to consider.
 By leveraging technology to shrink back-office spaces in branches, financial institutions can either reduce the overall branch footprint (and cost) and/or provide more space for richer and more complex customer interactions.
 As this trend continues, the ability to evaluate overall profitability on a per-square-foot basis will level the comparative playing field and ensure the optimal use of space in each branch location.

-Analyze Each Element of Profitability Equation
+Analyze Each Element of the Profitability Equation

 A best-practice and accurate analysis of branch performance segments and analyzes additional components of the profitability equation, accounting for the following:

 - Net interest margin through a funds transfer pricing (FTP) process: Perform additional spread and pricing analysis using the FTP results to help shape pricing and product strategies.

 - Direct and indirect cost attribution: Use cost information to identify under- and over-capacity as well as opportunities to improve efficiencies and decrease costs.